GlobalWebIndex/challenge-scala/README.md

 # Scala challenge

-Hello future colleague!
-In this assessment, we request that you implement an HTTP application that converts CSV data sets to JSON data sets.
-The application will provide the following endpoints:
+This is an HTTP application that converts CSV data sets to JSON data sets.
+The application has following endpoints:

 ## Create Task
 #### POST /task/